DaniTavaresSantos/NotificationService-old/README.md

-# notification-service
+## Rate-Limited Notification Service
-Rate-Limited Notification Service focused on protect recipients from getting too many emails, either due to system errors or due to abuse
+This is a project focused on protect recipients from getting too many emails, either due to system errors or due to abuse